Tour de Force

 The bottom floor is open and bright, featuring carpet with fractals designed by UO physics professor Richard Taylor and meeting rooms with glass walls portraying Oregon mountains.

-We peer into (but don’t enter) Oregon’s only publicly-owned class-1000 cleanroom.
+We peer into (but don’t enter) the research cleanroom.
 Similar to facilities in semiconductor plants, it keeps the air incredibly pure.
 Inside, researchers work at scales so small their projects could be damaged by a floating particle the size of a blood cell.

 The nearby X-ray imaging facility generates three-dimensional pictures of tissues, fossils, electronics, and more.
 Researchers can observe rare specimens without harming them or study the structure of tiny prototypes at the submicron level—smaller than one millionth of a meter.